dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 {% endpc %}

-The pattern of assigning a constructor argument to a member variable is so common, Dart has "syntactic suger" for this convention:
+The pattern of assigning a constructor argument to a member variable is so common, Dart has syntactic sugar for this convention.

 {% pc dart 0 %}
 class Point {
   num x, y;
+  // this is sugar for this.x = x
   Point(this.x, this.y);
 }
 {% endpc %}

 #### Getters and setters

+Getters and setters provide read and write access to internal object state.
+They appear as properties to callers.

+{% pc dart 0 %}
+class Rectangle {
+  num left, top, width, height;

+  Rectangle(this.left, this.top, this.width, this.height);

+  num get right()           => left + width;
+      set right(num value)  => left = value - width;
+  num get bottom()          => top + height;
+      set bottom(num value) => top = value - height;
+}
+{% endpc %}

+Use getters and setters as you would use properties.

+{% pc dart 0 %}
+var rect = new Rectange(3, 4, 20, 15);
+print(rect.left); // 3
+rect.right = 12;
+{% endpc %}

+Getters and setters help you to start with properties, and later wrap implementation details with proper methods, all without changing client code.

-Final and non-final variables will generate an implicit getter method.
+Final and non-final variables generate an implicit getter method.

 {% pc dart 0 %}